 Not only that, but the types of ad units has proliferated as well, with images, videos, carousels, canvas ads, and plenty of other variations.
 Evolutio indeed.

 Even the most sophisticated machines are prone to glitches.
 Like the time my team tried to set up Facebook’s new “Reach & Frequency” delivery tool and and were told that we needed to come up with a budget that was both greater than $761.77 and less than $761.77.
 Oh, and Facebook’s support team told us that it would take “about 2 months” to fix the issue.

 Just like that time Power Editor didn’t work.
 Or like that other time Power Editor didn’t work.
 Which was exactly like that day when Power Editor wouldn’t work at all.

 Facebook Fails When It’s Submerged In Molten Steel

 This one surprised us, too.
 But sure enough, when we placed one of Facebook’s ad servers in a vat of 1600° C steel, it was unable to maintain delivery of our Facebook adcampaigns.
 I guess no ad platform is without its shortcomings.
 We plan on conducting repeated tests to see if this is issue persists.

 Scared?
 Don’t Be

 No doubt that the Facebook ad platform might seem a little frightening.
-Who wouldn’t be a little intimated by a constantly adapting and evolving system that uses machine learning to target 1.65 billions of people it knows nearly everything about?
+Who wouldn’t be a little intimated by a system that uses machine learning to target 1.65 billion people it has a ton of information on?